The Flying Fool (1929 film): Plot

-After an World War I aerial battle over French lines, Bill Taylor (William Boyd) is honoured as an ace.
+After an World War I aerial battle over French lines, Bill Taylor is honoured as an ace.
 After the war, he continues flying as a barnstormer, known as the "Flying Fool".
-His kid-brother, Jimmy (Russell Gleason), is one of his crew.
-Jimmy falls in love with a nightclub singer, Pat Riley (Marie Prevost).
+His kid-brother, Jimmy, is one of his crew.
+Jimmy falls in love with a nightclub singer, Pat Riley.
 His older-brother worries that Jimmy may be involved with the wrong kind of girl.

 Bill decides to check on Pat out and he finds she is a sweet and home-loving daughter working to provide for her mother.
 To his surprise, he also falls for her, and this upsets Jimmy.

 Both brothers take to their aircraft to decide which of them will win Pat.
 After a thrilling air "battle," Bill and Jimmy land safely.
 Pat decides she loves Bill, and Jimmy transfers his affections to another pretty girl.